risan/flores/README.md

 ### `flores.watch`

-Start the development server and watch for the file changes.
-It will automatically refresh the browser on file changes.
+Generate the website and start the built-in [Express](https://expressjs.com/) server.
+It will also start the file watcher.
+On file changes, it will automatically regenerate the website and reload the browser.

 ```js
 flores.watch([options])